Paul Mason's website 'Live Working or Die Fighting' has more links. Paul's

 The Spartacus website is a mine of information, including the background to the protest, profiles and eyewitness accounts from both sides.

-The People's History Museum in Salford was founded partly to remember Peterloo.
+The People's History Museum in Manchester was founded partly to remember Peterloo.

 On Television the campaign has so far been covered by BBC 2 Newsnight, BBC TV northwest and